Why can’t I watch my favorite NFL team?

 NFL Sunday Ticket would allow you to watch out-of-market games from your favorite team, but unfortunately Blue Ridge does not have the rights to this package.
 DirecTV pays approximately $1.5 billion per year for exclusive rights to NFL Sunday Ticket, a contract which lasts through the 2022 season.
 DirecTV’s pricing for this package starts at $294.94 per season.

-Blue Ridge offers NFL RedZone on our HD Plus package.
+Blue Ridge offers NFL RedZone on our Premier package.
 That channel broadcasts on Sunday afternoons to show touchdowns, red zone plays, and exciting moments, jumping from game to game.
-NFL Network, available with Basic Plus, also airs highlights of each game on Sundays, and broadcasts replays of select in- and out-of-market games throughout the week.
+NFL Network, available with Basic Plus HD, also airs highlights of each game on Sundays, and broadcasts replays of select in- and out-of-market games throughout the week.

 The NFL also offers the NFL Game Pass streaming service, with which subscribers can watch replays of NFL games, in addition to other NFL content.
 The games cannot be watched live, but become available to stream as soon as their live telecast ends.
 Game Pass does offer live radio broadcasts of games.